w3f/1KC/README.md

 - Support:
   - [Michalis Fragkiadakis](https://github.com/michalisFr): Support related contributions

 The 1KC evaluators will reach out to Subject Matter Experts within Web3 Foundation where a niche expert opinion is desirable.
 As the program is currently in a pilot model, an official committee will be established when the time is appropriate.

 ## Alternative Funding Sources

 We encourage you to explore the alternative funding options listed below.
-Please note, however, that you should not seek to fund the exact scope of work from multiple sources and that any team found doing so will have its Web3 Foundation support terminated.
+Please note, however, that you should not seek to fund the same work from multiple sources.
+Anyone found doing so will be terminated from 1KC program.

 ### Treasury